-- Recommendation for award to JPB Board. - Issue Notice to Proceed to successful bidder. - Progress ancillary procurements for pantograph CCTV-based monitoring system and scissor platform lifts.
+- Issue Limited Notice to Proceed to ProVen. - Progress ancillary procurements for pantograph CCTV-based monitoring system and scissor platform lifts.

 5.0 SAFETY

 Safety and Security requirements and plans are necessary to comply with applicable laws and regulations related to safety, security, and emergency response activities.
 Safety staff coordinates with contractors to review and plan the implementation of contract program safety requirements.
 Safety project coordination meetings continue to be conducted on a monthly basis to promote a clear understanding of project safety requirements as defined in contract provisions and program safety documents.